-3.5.3 Work methods of the Board of Directors and its Committees
+3.4.3 Work methods of the Board of Directors and its Committees

 The Board meets as often as necessary, at least quarterly, and on notice by the Chairman or by the person designated by him.
 In addition, the Board must be convened as soon as a Board member requests the Chairman to call a meeting.
+All Committees provide a detailed report to the full Board at each meeting in a dedicated Chairmans's session.